mincePy/dreyfus/README.md

 # Dreyfus - Development Impact Analysis Tool

-This tool analyzes the impact of development changes by processing CSAT surveys, support tickets, and development backlog data.
+This tool analyses the impact of development changes by processing CSAT surveys, support tickets, and development backlog data.

 ## Setup